lhmbp/pass/README.txt

 A detached PKCS#7 signature of the manifest.json file.

-    strip.png

-The image displayed behind the primary fields on the front of the pass.

-    thumbnail.png

-An additional image displayed on the front of the pass.
-For example, on a membership card, the thumbnail could be used to a picture of the cardholder.

 Note: All of the pass’s images are loaded using standard UIImage image-loading methods.
 This means, for example, the file name of high resolution (retina) version of the image ends with @2x.png.